-Hero also made smaller dioramas, on the scale of a puppet show, which made up for their lack of size in their even more intricate, even more finely honed complexity.
-One of them, also described by its maker in Automata, told a complete story that took place over five separate scenes.
-Its protagonist was Nauplius, the king of the Greek island of Euboea during the Trojan War.
+Hero made smaller dioramas as well, on the scale of a puppet show, which made up for their lack of size in their even more intricate, even more finely honed complexity.
+One of them that is described by its maker in Automata tells a complete story that takes place over five separate scenes.
+It involves Nauplius, the king of the Greek island of Euboea during the Trojan War.
 Nauplius’s son went to join the fray in Troy like most young Greeks of noble birth, only to meet a tragic end there.
-In the version of the tale whose sequel was presented here, the son crossed the hero Ajax in one of the Greeks’ many internal disputes over strategy and lost his life for his trouble.
+In the version of the tale whose sequel is presented here, the son crossed the hero Ajax in one of the Greeks’ many internal disputes over strategy and lost his life for his trouble.

 As the first scene of Hero’s mechanical play begins, the Greeks have sacked Troy at long last and are preparing to return home in triumph.
 Nauplius, however, has asked the goddess Athena to avenge the murder of his son.
 Here is how Hero himself describes the action that follows:

 At the outset, when the box opened, twelve painted figurines appeared: these were divided into three rows; they were made to represent some of the Greeks refitting their ships and busy launching them.

 These figurines moved, some sawing, some working with axes, some with hammers, some others using bow-drills and augers, and they made a lot of noise, just like in real life.
 After sufficient time elapsed, the door closed and opened again, and there was another arrangement; the ships, in fact, were shown being launched by the Greeks.
 After [the box] closed and opened again, nothing appeared in the box except painted sky and sea.